Douglas A-4 Skyhawk: Israel

-They cost only a quarter of what a Phantom II cost and carried half of its payload.
-Starting in 1966, Israel purchased 217 A-4s, plus another 46 that were transferred from U.S. units in Operation Nickel Grass to compensate for large losses during the Yom Kippur War.
+The aircraft had a relatively low cost, a quarter of what a Phantom II cost, while carrying half of its payload.
+Israel purchased 217 A-4s, plus another 46 that were transferred from U.S. units in Operation Nickel Grass to compensate for large losses during the Yom Kippur War.
+The first deliveries took place in December 1967.
+Skyhawks promptly began to replace Dassault Ouragan and Dassault Mystère IV in IAF service, providing greater speed, range, and lift capacity in comparison to these older types.
+The first combat mission took place on 15 February 1968, attacking artillery and military bases along the border with Jordan.

-In the late 1960s and 1970s, Israeli Air Force Skyhawks were the primary ground attack aircraft in the War of Attrition and the Yom Kippur War.
-Skyhawks carried out bombing missions in the Yom Kippur War, and a considerable proportion of the tactical sorties.
-ACIG.org claims that at least nine A-4 Skyhawks were downed by MiG-21s and MiG-17s during Yom Kippur war.
-Formal Israeli sources claim only five Israeli Air Force aircraft, of any type, were shot down in air-to-air duels.
+In the late 1960s and 1970s, IAF Skyhawks were the primary ground attack aircraft in the War of Attrition and the Yom Kippur War.
+During July 1969, in response to Egyptian shelling of Israeli positions in the Sinai Peninsula, air strikes were conducted against Egyptian missile sites.
+On 6 February 1970, Skyhawks attacked the Egyptian port of Gardaka, sinking a minelayer as a result.
+Furthermore, skirmishes between IAF Skyhawks and Arab aircraft of various sorts frequently occurred.
+In May 1970, an Israeli Skyhawk piloted by Col. Ezra Dotan shot down two MiG-17s over south Lebanon (one with unguided rockets, the other with 30 mm cannon fire) even though the Skyhawk's head-up display had no "air-to-air mode".
+However, up to three Skyhawks were downed by Egyptian MiG-21s, plus two were downed by Soviet-piloted MiG-21s during the War of Attrition.

-In May 1970, an Israeli Skyhawk piloted by Col. Ezra Dotan shot down two MiG-17s over south Lebanon (one with unguided rockets, the other with 30 mm cannon fire) even though the Skyhawk's head-up display has no "air-to-air mode".
-However, up to three Skyhawks were downed by Egyptian MiG-21 fighters, plus two were downed by Soviet-piloted MiG-21s during the War of Attrition.
+During the Yom Kippur War, IAF Skyhawks carried out numerous bombing missions, flying a considerable proportion of the tactical sorties made throughout the conflict.
+The vast majority of losses incurred were from surface to air missiles (SAMs); as many of 30 IAF aircraft were lost in a single day while resisting Egyptian and Syrian advances.
+To counter the radar-guided SAM threat, the Skyhawk's air brakes were used as improvised chaff dispensers.
+Improvements in tactics, such as the adoption of toss-bombing attacks, were also adopted in the latter part of the conflict.
+ACIG.org claims that at least nine Skyhawks were downed by MiG-21 and MiG-17 fighters during the Yom Kippur War.
+Formal Israeli sources claim only five IAF aircraft of any type were shot down in air-to-air duels.